aztfmod/rover/README.md

 make local
 ```

+> Everytime you update the local versions of the landingzones you need to re-execute the command 'make local' and then use the rover to deploy the modifications

 ## Install the launchpad
 A launchpad is required by the rover to coordinate the initial and sub-sequent deployments of the landingzones.